priyanshu-kr/CYP/README.md

 ## 🖥️ Interactive Predictive Interface

 An interactive interface, built using `ipywidgets` within the notebook, allows users to input various parameters and receive real-time crop yield predictions from the tuned CatBoost model.
+This interface is also integrated with a web-based UI (Streamlit).

 **Inputs include:**
 *   Temperature (°C)